About Andrew James

-I have acted for numerous clients from asbestos charities in the UK and Australia and regularly attend the Asbestos Sub-Committee of the All Party Parliamentary Group at the House of Commons.
+Andrew has written for the Association of Personal Injury Lawyers journal and is an APIL Accredited Occupational Disease Specialist and Asbestos Disease Specialist.
+He has acted for numerous clients from asbestos charities in the UK and Australia and regularly attends the Asbestos Sub-Committee of the All Party Parliamentary Group at the House of Commons.

 - Asbestos disease